Indicator Nymphing: 13 Tips From Expert River Guides

 When I’m fishing larger steelhead and trout rivers where a lot of weight might be required or if I’m using bigger flies, I will use the Raven FS 3.8g float.
 This 3.8-gram size is my go-to size for Great Lake’s steelhead.

 The Raven float model that I use is the “Fast Current – Shallow Depth” model which is also known as the FS float.
-You can get the Raven FS Floats at FishUSA.com – HERE

-THILL Indicators – The THILL brand of indicators which is also called the Thill Ice ‘n Fly Special Indicator/Float, is another one of my favorite indicators.
+THILL Indicators – The THILL brand of indicators, which is also called the Thill Ice ‘n Fly Special Indicator/Float, is another one of my favorite indicators.

 I really like oval/football shape and bi-color indicators because their football shape and the bi-color helps me teach anglers about angles, speed control, and where their fly is.

-For steelhead and big trout or when I need more weight, I use the 1.5 inch size.
+For steelhead and big trout, or when I need more weight, I use the 1.5 inch size.

-Good Alternatives that I have used, and like equally as well are:
+Good Alternatives that I have used and like equally as well are:

 To see how to use this indicator go to the official New Zealand Strike Indicator website.

 Other Indicators – There are a ton of other indicators available.
-You can see more of them on my page Best Indicators For Fly Fishing.
+You can see more of them on my page, Best Indicators For Fly Fishing.

 Other indicators come in all shapes and sizes and can be made from different materials.

-Indicator Nymphing Leader Setup
+Indicator Leader Setup

 The standard nymphing leader set-up for trout is pretty simple.
 It includes an indicator, some weight, and a fly or two.
 You can also use a tippet ring, swivels, or just a triple surgeon’s knot to connect the pieces.

-The entire leader should be around 11 to 13 feet long and the lower tippet section should be 36 to 46 inches long for most rivers in the 3 to 7-foot deep range.
-If you need to go deeper you simply slide the indicator up the leader to the desired depth.
+The entire leader should be around 11 to 13 feet long, and the lower tippet section should be 36 to 46 inches long for most rivers in the 3 to 7-foot deep range.
+If you need to go deeper, you simply slide the indicator up the leader to the desired depth.

-The Best Rod For Indicator Nymphing
+The Best Rod For Indicator Fishing

-Nymphing is almost always best with a longer 9 to 11-foot rod.
-These longer rods give you more reach to stay further from the fish and they help with mending and line control.
+You could indicator fish with just about any fly rod, but a longer nine to 10-foot rod gives you more reach to stay further from the fish and helps with mending and line control.

 These nymphing rods are a good choice:

-- For small creaks with heavy cover and under 10 feet.
+• For small creaks with heavy cover and under 10 feet.
 The 7’6 foot 3 weight Orvis Clearwater Freshwater Fly Rod is a good choice – Check it out all the Ovis clear water rods at FishUSA.com

 How To Cast An Indicator